AdamIsrael/adamisrael.com/content/project/ebook-store.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "headers/ebook.jpg"
-caption = "My caption :smile:"
+caption = "©Andrew Mason via <a href='https://www.flickr.com/photos/a_mason/4738779282/'>Flickr</a>"

 +++

 Credits: John Klima, John Joseph Adams, and Jacob Haddon.

-The idea for the ebook store was born out of frustration when I had a few magazine subscription's expire without notice.
+The idea for the ebook store was born back in 2011.
+I was frustrated with subscriptions to small presses that expired without notice.
+I reached out to John Klima at Electric Velocipede and we started talking.

-I discovered how many small presses are labors of love.
-They are often small groups of dedicated folks whose time is stretched thin.
+I learned more about the distribution side of the publishing business.
+A small press is a labour of love, often run by small groups of folks whose time is stretched thin.
+I decided that I would start building tools to make their jobs easier, allowing them more time to spend on the *craft* of publishing.

-Over the past few years, I've been running the custom-built ebook store for Lightspeed Magazine, Fantasy Magazine, Nightmare Magazine, <a href="http://lamplightmagazine.com/">Lamplight Magazine</a>, and Fireside Magazine (before they moved to Patreon).
+Since then, I've written the ebook store in use today by Lightspeed Magazine, Fantasy Magazine, Nightmare Magazine, and <a href="http://lamplightmagazine.com/">Lamplight Magazine</a>, and previously served Fireside Magazine, before they moved to Patreon.

-There is a new version of the ebook store in the works.
-Stay tuned for more details!
+## Ebook Store 1.0
+It's implemented via a plugin that integrates into Wordpress.
+Wordpress is a solid content management system used by a lot of people but it's not without its drawbacks.
+This platform has served us well, but we're hitting limitations on what we can do without some seriously hacky code.

+## Ebook Store 2.0

+With the above experience in mind, I've started work on a new ebook store that'll bring with it a slew of new features.
+The main feature will be centralization.
+One login will get you access to your account on every ebook store, and a single place where you can see manage all of your magazine subscriptions.

+The current stores will continue unchanged for the foreseeable future.
+When the new storefront is ready, the Wordpress plugin will be deprecate for a new one that takes advantage of the new asynchronous API.